joeycarter/atlas-plots/docs/user_guide.rst

 <cppyy.gbl.TH1F object at 0x6e41640>

 The ROOT model of plot axes makes it inherently difficult to plot multiple datasets on the same set of axes, since it is the data object itself that must keep track of its axes, rather than the axes keeping track of the data plotted on them.
-To illustrate the problem, consider two histograms that span different ranges in *x*, plotted using plain PyROOT:
+To illustrate the problem, consider two histograms that span different ranges in *x* and *y*, plotted using plain PyROOT:

 >>> h1 = root.TH1F("h1", "", 20, -3, 3)
 >>> h1.SetLineColor(root.kBlue)